MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/role-based-access-control/Set-ManagementScope.md

 ### -ServerRestrictionFilter
 This parameter is available only in on-premises Exchange.

 The ServerRestrictionFilter parameter specifies the filter to apply to server objects.
 When the ServerRestrictionFilter parameter is specified, only recipient objects that match the filter are included in the scope.
 If you use the ServerRestrictionFilter parameter, you can't use the DatabaseRestrictionFilter, RecipientRestrictionFilter, or RecipientRoot parameters.
-For a list of filterable server properties, see Understanding management role scopes.
+For a list of filterable server properties, see Understanding management role scopes (https://technet.microsoft.com/library/dd335146.aspx).

 ```yaml
 Type: String